Iván Calero: Derby County

 In July 2014, Calero went to Championship club Derby County, and signed a two-year deal with the Rams on 18 July.
-Manager Steve McLaren said "He's a young player with excellent pedigree.
-We are really pleased that he sees his future at Derby County."
+Manager Steve McClaren said: "He's a young player with excellent pedigree.
+We are really pleased that he sees his future at Derby County".

 Calero played his first match as a professional on 26 August, replacing Simon Dawkins for the last 20 minutes of a League Cup victory over Charlton Athletic at Pride Park, netting the game's only goal in the 87th minute.
 On 14 September he played in the league for the first time, replacing John Eustace for the final 13 minutes of a 1–1 draw away to rivals Nottingham Forest.

 After spending time training there, Calero was loaned to nearby League Two club Burton Albion for a month on 2 February 2015.
 He was signed by Jimmy Floyd Hasselbaink, whom he had watched play for Atlético Madrid in 1999–2000, and said "He was a big hero because of his goals.
 He's one of the reasons I came...I can learn many things from him.
 It's a great opportunity for my development and to get some experience".
 Five days after signing he made his debut, replacing Adam McGurk for the last two minutes of a 3–1 win at Cheltenham Town.
 On 10 February he made his first start in his first match at the Pirelli Stadium, playing the first 64 minutes of a goalless draw against Wimbledon before being replaced by Abdenasser El Khayati.

-After Calero returned to Derby, Burton were promoted to League One at the end of the season as champions, while Derby missed out on the play-offs with a 0–3 home defeat to Reading on the last day.
+After Calero returned to Derby, Burton were promoted to League One at the end of the season as champions, while Derby missed out on the play-offs with a 3–0 home defeat to Reading on the last day.

 After appearing on the bench only once in the 2015–16 season, Calero was one of five Derby youngsters released at the end of the campaign.

 Sparta Rotterdam

-On 2 June 2016 Calero signed a two-year contract with Dutch club Sparta Rotterdam.
+On 2 June 2016, Calero signed a two-year contract with Dutch club Sparta Rotterdam.

 Elche

-On 8 July 2017, Calero signed for Elche CF in the third division.
-On 27 July of the following year, after achieving promotion to Segunda División, he was loaned to fellow third division side Salamanca CF for one year.
+On 8 July 2017, Calero signed for Elche in the third division.
+On 27 July of the following year, after achieving promotion to Segunda División, he was loaned to fellow third division side Salamanca for one year.

-Numancia / Málaga
+Numancia and Málaga

-On 8 July 2019, Calero joined CD Numancia on a two-year deal after terminating his contract with Elche.
-On 28 August of the following year, after suffering relegation, he signed a three-year contract with Málaga CF.
+On 8 July 2019, Calero joined Numancia on a two-year deal after terminating his contract with Elche.
+On 28 August of the following year, after suffering relegation, he signed a three-year contract with Málaga.

 In December 2020, Calero suffered a serious knee injury, only returning to action the following September.
-On 15 January 2022, he moved to fellow second division side AD Alcorcón on loan for the remainder of the season.
+On 15 January 2022, he moved to fellow second division side Alcorcón on loan for the remainder of the season.

 Cartagena

-On 3 July 2022, free agent Calero signed a three-year deal with FC Cartagena, still in the second tier.
+On 3 July 2022, free agent Calero signed a three-year deal with Cartagena, still in the second tier.
 He was a regular starter for the side, being managed by his father during most of the 2023–24 campaign.